-- 2. Synthesize in a critical manner various product policy theories, - 3.
+- 1. Have a thorough knowledge about the areas covered during lectures, - 2.
+Synthesize in a critical manner various product policy theories, - 3.
 Apply the corresponding theoretical background to strategic and tactical product policy decisions, which they will face in their working places, - 4.
 Articulate theory-based and practically-relevant recommendations in their working places, in regard to the development of a product portfolio that is balanced, customer-oriented, and in compliance with the objectives of the firm.